What Does The Bible Say About Marriage? (7 surprising truths)

 God designed our marriages to be a demonstration, a picture, to a watching world of the relationship of Christ to His bride, the church.
 Marriage is a way in which God speaks to the world around us through our changed lives.

-Paul argues that marriage is intended to say something visually and representatively about Christ and the church to those around us.
+This is what Paul is arguing for in Ephesians 5:31-32, Christian marriages say something visually and representatively about Christ and the church to those around us.
 (Ephesians 5:31-32)

 Your marriage is a witness; whether you like it or not, your marriage is saying something about God to those around you.
 Kids’ biggest influence about what they believe about God will largely come from their parents’ marriage.
 God designed marriage to reflect His image and tell those around us about Him.

-When people see a married couple they should see something of beauty, wholeness, and love.
+When people see a married couple they should see a picture of beauty, wholeness, and love.
 It should give them a picture of who God is.
 In essence, your marriage is a sermon.

 5. Marriage Is About Your Transformation

 Many enter into marriage to find bliss and happiness.
-But God didn’t design marriage to make us happy, He designed it to transform us.
-It’s through marriage that God refines us into who He created us to be.
-The purpose isn’t to make us happy, it’s to make us holy.
+But God designed marriage to refine us into who he created us to be.

 When we enter into a marriage expecting to only find happiness we will be sorely disappointed.
 Marriage is difficult.
 But those hardships will help us become who God has created us to be.